Pandemic in managed bee colonies. Honey factories & what’s in the honey.

 Horizontal Hives

 Bee-friendly beekeeping – putting the bees first!
 Insulated Horizontal Hives give our honeybees the best chances to survive harsh Maine winters!
 We use insulated horizontal stationary Layens-style hives.
-The extra thick walls of our stationary long, deep horizontal Layens hives are insulated with 1.5” of natural wool providing 6 times the insulation value (R6) of […]
+The double walls of our long, deep horizontal Layens hives are insulated with 1.5” of raw natural sheep’s wool providing 6 times the insulation value (R6) of […]

 Happy Busy Bees in Horizontal Layens Hive after transfer